jeancflanagan/jeancflanagan/about/index.md

 - Photos are by Jean Flanagan (unless otherwise attributed) and are licensed [CC-BY](http://creativecommons.org/licenses/by/3.0/deed.en_US) (Creative Commons Attribution 3.0 License)

-- The site design is copyrighted by Oliver Pattison and Jean Flanagan, all rights reserved.
+- The site design is by Oliver Pattison and Jean Flanagan, all rights reserved.